erilu/bulk-rnaseq-analysis/README.md

 3. Differential gene expression analysis using DESeq2
 4. Visualizations for bulk RNA-seq results

-If you are performing your own RNA-seq experiment and have obtained raw data from your sequencing facility, you can start this guide from [Section 2](#STAR).
+If you are performing your own RNA-seq experiment and have obtained raw data from your sequencing facility, you can start this guide from the section: [Mapping reads using STAR](#mapping-reads-using-star).

 Obtaining raw data from GEO
 ---------------------------